Health benefits of selenium

-There is no doubt that maintaining adequate selenium levels, will have long term benefits for health and immunity.
+There is no doubt that maintaining adequate selenium levels will have long term benefits for health and immunity.
 The Linxian area of China has particularly low levels of selenium and is renowned for its high cancer incidence.
-Fortunately, an interventional trial involving 29,584 adults, showed that a combinations of mineral and vitamin supplements including selenium reduced the risk of cancer after 5 years.
+Fortunately, an interventional trial involving 29,584 adults, showed that mineral and vitamin supplements which included selenium reduced the risk of cancer over a five-year period.

-Selenium supplements A French RCT which tested a supplement of low dose ascorbic acid 120mg, vitamin E 30 mg, beta-carotene 6 mg, selenium 100 μg, and zinc 20 mg found a reduction in cancer, after 7.5 years, in men but not women.
-Further analysis of dietary patterns of men in the trial revealed that many were had deficiencies in these vitamins, which would explain the benefits.
-On the other hand, the Selenium and Vitamin E Cancer Prevention Trial (SELECT) randomised 43,887 men to selenium supplementation alone; vitamin E supplementation alone; a supplementation containing both, or placebo showed a significantly increased risk of prostate cancer with vitamin E and selenium supplementation after at least 7 years of follow-up.
-If you are concerned about having too little or too much selenium in your diet +/- body consider a serum micronutrient test.
+A French RCT which tested a supplement of low dose ascorbic acid (120mg), vitamin E (30 mg), beta-carotene (6 mg), selenium (100 μg), and zinc (20 mg), found a reduction in cancer after seven and a half years in men but not women.
+On the other hand, the Selenium and Vitamin E Cancer Prevention Trial (SELECT) randomised 43,887 men to receive either; selenium supplementation alone, vitamin E supplementation alone, a supplementation containing both, or a placebo, and revealed a significantly increased risk of prostate cancer among those who had taken either vitamin E or selenium supplement.
+If you are concerned about having too little or too much selenium in your diet +/- body, consider a serum micronutrient test.

 What foods provide dietary selenium?

-Examples of selected food sources of selenium – Micrograms – DV %
+Examples of food sources of selenium – Micrograms – DV %

 - Brazil nuts, dried, unblanched, 1 ounce – 544 – 780